jiaxuanPeng/dph206-2020/README.md

 In principle, only those teachers and students involved in this module are welcome, although this repo is open to public.

-**If you have a question**, please create an issue.
+**If you have a question**, please create an issue (click the 'Issues' button on the top -> 'New issue' on the topright).
 Do check if your question has already been asked and answered before you ask.
 Do not repeat what othres have already done.

 **If you know the answer to the questoin someone else asks**, feel free to anwser it.
 Don't be shy to make mistakes.
 Be brave.